AndrewEllis93/Print-Tuning-Guide/README.md

     - Use single top perimeters (SuperSlicer).
 This simply makes these infill areas a bit larger.
     - Try reducing your pressure advance smooth time (I use 0.02)
     - Try reducing top infill speeds and accelerations.
-## SuperSlicer Bulging Issues
+## Bulging

+This may or may not just be a Prusa Slicer / SuperSlicer thing.
+I have not tested it in other slicers.

 ![](Images/Misc/Bulging.png)
 ![](Images/Misc/Bulging2.png)

-- Disable any "extra perimeters" and "supporting dense infill" settings.
+- Disable any "extra perimeters" and "supporting dense infill" settings (PS/SS)
 - [Reduce perimeter accelerations considerably.](https://github.com/AndrewEllis93/Ellis-PIF-Profile#acceleration-control)

 ## Pockmarks / Skips